IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 `Draft 2024-11-20`

+# CARDANO BLOCKCHAIN ECOSYSTEM CONSTITUTION

 ## FRAMING NOTES

-These Framing Notes Are Not Considered To Be A Part Of This Constitution
+*These Framing Notes Are Not Considered To Be A Part Of This Constitution

 The Cardano Blockchain was established in 2017.
 In July 2020 the Cardano Blockchain was expanded to include independent block validators and in September 2024 an on-chain governance system was introduced.
 This Constitution outlines the rights and responsibilities of governance actors in the decentralized system who represent the owners of ada, the governance token of the Cardano Blockchain.
 The Cardano Blockchain is presently a decentralized ecosystem of blockchain technology, smart contracts,and community governance.